briankoser/sfc-listeners-guide/episodes/0037-its-time-for-sci-fi-news.md

 Matt and Ryan bought a bunch of country flags.
 For a game the planned to create but never did, Matt chose Jamaica as his captain country and Ryan chose Belgium.

 <div class="quote">
-  <span class="quote-context is-size-6">Matt now gets all the feedback voicemails and emails.</span>
+  <span class="quote-context tag is-size-6">Matt now gets all the feedback voicemails and emails.</span>
   <q class="matt">It's been awesome, I can't wait until Ben leaves.</q>
 </div>